 It’s the key to an evenly baked and creamy cheesecake, with no cracks on the top!
 It really does work wonders.
 However, sometimes the water can leak into even the tightest spring form pan, and the crust can get mushy.
 It’s a lot of work to end up with soggy graham crackers, so this extra step of water-proofing the cake pans, if you will, is well worth it.

 I have tested hundreds of cheesecake recipes.
 Trust me.
 Maybe even thousands.
 So I know the perils of water baths leaking, and I have had the opportunity to come up with a couple of different methods to prevent this from happening.

 The first involves using an oven bag – you can buy these in just about any grocery store.
-But if you intend to make cheesecakes on repeat, like I do, you might want to invest in silicone cheesecake sleeve.
+But if you intend to make cheesecakes on repeat, like I do, you might want to invest in a silicone cheesecake sleeve (affiliate link).
 It’s essentially a sleeve that you drop the springform pan into that comes up higher on the sides than the water.
 Just don’t over fill the water!